The end of summer is a great time to prepare for bow season

 We know you can buy arrows. but we are Bitzenburger, maker of the world’s best fletching jig, so naturally, we like to encourage hunters of all ages to make their own arrows.
 There really is something a bit more special about bagging a buck with an arrow you made yourself.
 Making arrows with your kids is a great project as well!

 Check out this cool video on how to use our jig.

 Very few people have a better understanding of what’s going on in your hunting area than local farmers.
 Since they spend much of the summer planting, spraying, and baling hay, farmers usually have a pretty good idea of what the deer are doing.

-If you are lucky enough to know a land owner who has given you permission to hunt their property it is nice to drop in and say hi once in awhile.
-But don’t make is just a social visit.
+If you are lucky enough to know a landowner who has given you permission to hunt their property it is nice to drop in and say hi once in a while.
+But don’t make it just a social visit.
 Offer to help around the property and lend a hand.
-Fix fences, clear paths, etc. The owners might also have some good insight about deer patterns and what they’ve seen throughout the year.
+Fix fences, clear paths, etc. The owners might also have some good insight into deer patterns and what they’ve seen throughout the year.
 It’s always a good idea to be a good neighbor.